Kheeper

 Working with Bare Metal

 Kheeper supports bare metal provisioning via iPXE.
-You generate a one-time boot token, point your machine at it, and the machine installs the Kheeper base image and registers as a host.
+You create a named iPXE script, paste it into your machine's boot configuration, and the machine installs the Kheeper base image and registers as a host.

 Overview

-The bare metal flow works through iPXE tokens.
-You create a token for your org, configure a machine to boot from the token's URL, and the machine installs a Fedora bootc image with the Kheeper agent.
-After installation and reboot, the machine auto-registers as a host.
+The bare metal flow works through iPXE scripts.
+You create a script for your org with a host name, configure a machine to boot with the script, and the machine installs a Fedora bootc image with the Kheeper agent.
+After installation and reboot, the machine auto-registers as a host using the name you chose.

-iPXE tokens are one-time-use URLs that serve a boot script.
-Each token is valid for 24 hours and is consumed after a machine successfully registers.
+iPXE scripts are one-time-use boot scripts.
+Each script is valid for 24 hours and is consumed after a machine successfully registers.

 Booting a machine